 2.2 Lawful security practices

-Recall too that there are certain exemptions that apply to this law.
+Recall too that certain exemptions apply to this law.
 One is that people are not guilty of surreptitious photographing if they commit an act for security purposes.
-A defense, then, is for accused people to show that their photographing or filming was done while following lawful security protocol.
+A defense is for accused people to show that their photographing or filming was done while following lawful security protocol.

 2.3 Violation of a constitutional right